Jorge A.

 Research

-Investigating Power, Crime, and Contested Territories
+Investigating Power, Crime, and Politics in Contested Territories

-My research agenda spans three interconnected themes — each grounded in extensive fieldwork and committed to methodological pluralism, combining ethnography, elite interviews, and institutional analysis.
+My research agenda spans three interconnected themes each grounded in extensive fieldwork and committed to methodological pluralism, combining ethnography, elite interviews, and institutional analysis.

 Criminal Governance & Borderlands